halcon74/halcon-overlay/README.md

 #### PACKAGES:

+* app-portage/g-cpan - So far for testing/learning purposes only.
 * app-text/evince - Building evince without gvfs and dbus.
 And it works!
 * dev-perl/Mojolicious - A "really live" ebuild.
 Each new stable (not development) release gets installed automatically without the need to edit the ebuild.
 * dev-vcs/hg-git - A version bump, relatively to the current 0.9.0_rc1 in ::gentoo (19.09.2020).
 Supports mercurial-5.5.1.